Photo: Christian Jepsen/NRC

 NRC Information, counselling and legal assistance (ICLA)Information, counselling and legal assistance (ICLA)

-We support people affected by displacement and enable them to exercise and enjoy their housing, land and property rights, as well as access to civil documentation.
+We support people affected by displacement and enable them to exercise their housing, land and property rights, as well as gain access to civil documentation.
 Our teams:

 • provide information, counselling, training and legal assistance services on how to access and claim land and property rights